-I am a graduate of Grove City College with a Bachelors of Science degree in Mathematics and Secondary Education.
+I am a graduate of Grove City College with a Bachelors of Science degree in Mathematics and Secondary Education, and a Master of Arts in Education from California Univerity of Pennsylvania.
 I started my career teaching 5 years in the Fairfax County Public School System teaching Pre-Algebra, Algebra 1, Honors Algebra 1, and Honors Geometry in 8th grade.
 I started working at Upper St. Clair in the fall of 2009 teaching at both Fort Couch Middle School and Upper St. Clair High School.
 I have been the co-sponsor for the Ultimate Frisbee Club, the Archery Club, and chaperone ski trips with the ski club.

 I am currently teaching Honors Goemetry, Academic Geometry, Conceptual Geometry, and Differentiated Math.

 Phone: 412-833-1600 x2636 Email: firstname.lastname@example.org

 Honors and Academic Geometry: By the end of this course, you will have experienced the major components of Euclidian geometry, as well as some exposure to non-Euclidian geometries.
 Topics will include, but are not limited to, fundamental geometric thought, geometric shapes, transformations, and basic geometric reasoning and proofs.

 How to be successful in Geometry: